 In this section we give numbered definitions for the key terms novel to this paper.
 Other than these, we believe our notation is standard; we hope that the reader will be able to skim this section and then treat it as a reference.
-For essential preliminaries on symmetric functions see instead the start of §5.
+For essential preliminaries on symmetric functions see the start of §5.

-Partitions.
-A weight is a sequence of non-negative integers with finite sum.
+Weights, compositions and partitions.
+A weight, also sometimes called a composition, is an infinite sequence of non-negative integers with finite sum, called its size.
 The length of a weight α , denoted $\ell(\alpha)$, is the maximum l such that $\alpha{\ell} \neq 0$.
 (We set $\ell(\emptyset) = 0$.)
-Dually, we may write $a(\alpha)$ for α_1 .
-A weight is a partition if it is non-increasing.
+Dually, we often write $a(\alpha)$ for α_1 .
+A weight is a partition if α is non-increasing.
 The terms in a weight or partition are called parts.
-We write weights and partitions omitting the infinite tail of zero parts.
-Let \mathcal{W} be the set of weights, let Par be the set of partitions, and let Par(n) be the set of partitions of n.
+We always omit the infinite tail of zero parts when writing weights or partitions.
+Let \mathcal{W} be the set of weights, let Par be the set of partitions, and let $\operatorname{Par}(n)$ be the set of partitions of n.